FlowFuse/node-red-dashboard/docs/user/migration.md

 <MigrationWidgetProfile :profile="widgets['ui_gauge']" />

+You can track progress of this development effort here: [Issue #12](https://github.com/FlowFuse/node-red-dashboard/issues/12)

 ### `ui_link`

 <MigrationWidgetProfile :profile="widgets['ui_link']" />

+You can track progress of this development effort here: [Issue #387](https://github.com/FlowFuse/node-red-dashboard/issues/387)

 ### `ui_numeric`

 Whilst this widget has no explicitely been transferred into Dashboard 2.0, the functionality is still available in the `ui-text-input` widget, where you can select the _"type"_ to be _"number"_.

+You can track progress of this development effort here: [Issue #41](https://github.com/FlowFuse/node-red-dashboard/issues/41)

 ### `ui_slider`